-57. Appropriation bills that may not be sent to the Governor shall be held, after enrollment, by the Chief Clerk of the Assembly or Secretary of the Senate, respectively.
+57. Appropriation bills that, pursuant to paragraph (4) of subdivision (b) of Section 12 of Article IV of the California Constitution, may not be sent to the Governor shall be held, after enrollment, by the Chief Clerk of the Assembly or Secretary of the Senate, respectively.
 The bills shall be sent to the Governor immediately after the Budget Bill has been enacted.